 Door ordering basics

-It is frustrating to order a door and find that the hinges are on the wrong side when it arrives.
+It is frustrating to order a door and find that the swinging door hinges are on the wrong side when it arrives.
 Ordering the wrong door is an expensive mistake.
 The terms that describe the hinge position on a door are confusing: left-handed and right-handed.
 However, they make sense if you follow the guidelines shown in the photos.
 Stand with your back to the jamb that has the hinges.
 If the door is on your right, it’s right-handed.
 If the door is on your left, it’s left-handed.